robb-j/ocelot/README.md

 ## Writing Docs

 Docs are written in their own directory, which defaults to `/api`.
-If there isan `info.yml` Ocelot will use that to describe your api with a `name`, `template` and `description`.
+If there is an `info.yml` in there Ocelot will use that to describe your api with a `name`, `template` and `description`.
 The `template` refers to an npm package defining the api template.

 ### info.yml